utopia-foss/dantro/doc/plotting/plot_data_selection.rst

 -----------------------------------------------------------
 The :ref:`data transformation framework <dag_framework>` can not only be used for the *selection* of plot data: using so-called "result placeholders", data transformation results can be used as part of the plot *configuration*.

-One use case is to include a computation result, e.g. some mean value, into the title of the plot via the :ref:`plot helper <pcr_ext_plot_helper>`.
+One use case is to include a computation result, e.g. some mean value, into the title of the plot via the :ref:`plot helper <plot_helper>`.
 In general, this feature allows to automate further parts of the plot configuration by giving access to the capabilities of the transformation framework.

 Let's look at an example plot configuration: